jakobz5404/Gradescope-GCal-Integration/README.md

 Because some online homework platforms such as Gradescope don't have an API for students (boo👎), web scraping is required to retrieve information about assignments. **HTTP requests** are used alongside **Beautiful Soup** to perform this web scraping, which is automatically executed every 6 hours (starting at 12am EST) using **GitHub Actions**.
 This time can be edited by changing the [cron value](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) in main.yml.
+This will create an ics file which you can add to any major calendar service.
+The program will not add any completed assignments, as well as any assignments older than 180 days.
+Let me know if you want to be able to change this value.

 ## One-time Setup Instructions